narvalotech/lhost/README.md

 - Open vscode in the repo root
 - Trigger "open in container" (usually a popup)
-- In a new vscode terminal: `./support/brun.sh`
+- In a new vscode terminal: `./support/build.sh && ./support/run-mitm.sh`
 - Eval `host.lisp` in emacs
+- Eval `script.lisp` in emacs
 - Check the REPL for output

 ## How it works